Care for Loved Ones

 At Brave Step®, we believe that educating and supporting the loved ones and allies of a survivor is critical.
-We offer trauma-focused care for loved ones and a supportive, understanding place to process your emotions.
+We offer trauma-focused care and a supportive, understanding place to process your emotions.

 As a parent, caregiver, intimate partner, friend, family member, teacher, leader and/or ally, you may be at a loss with how best to support a survivor.